 Durham Light Infantry Museum

-The museum tells the story of The Durham Light Infantry - County Durham's Own Regiment from its formation in 1758 to its absorption into The Light Infantry in 1968, with particular emphasis on the two World Wars.
-Displays include uniforms, weapons, equipment, photographs and battlefield relics, and the museum's outstanding Medal Room has eight, original Victoria Crosses on show.
-For researchers, the DLI's archive is held by Durham County Record Office (0191 3833253) and the catalogue, including all the DLI's photographs, is available on-line on the DCRO's website.
-"There may be some Regiments as good but I know of none better", Field Marshal Montgomery of Alamein.
+The museum tells the story of The Durham Light Infantry, from its formation in 1758 to its absorption into The Light Infantry in 1968, with particular emphasis on the two World Wars.
+Displays include uniforms, weapons, equipment, photographs and battlefield relics.
+The museum's outstanding Medal Room has eight original Victoria Crosses on show.
+For researchers, the DLI's archive is held by Durham County Record Office (03000 267619).
+The Archive catalogue, including all DLI photographs, is available on-line on the DCRO's website.

 Durham Light Infantry, (Durham) Light Infantr y , 68th (or the Durham) Regiment of Foot, 68 th Re g iment of Foot, 106th Bombay Light Infantry, 2 n d Eu ropean Regiment Bombay Light Infantry (Ho n ou ra ble East India Company), 2nd Bo mbay E ur op e an R egime nt of Foot (Ho nourable East India Company), Durham Militia, Rifl e Volunt eers and Home Guard